-The school year has begun and if you are anything like me, you are thinking about getting back into a healthy routine.
-And this Healthy Mediterranean Pasta Toss is the perfect dinner to help you achieve that!
-It's not only healthy, it’s pure comfort food that's quick (30 minutes) and easy.
-This Greek Pasta was also featured in Taste of Home's Simple & Delicious magazine.
+This Greek Pasta Toss, made with Mediterranean flavors like spinach, feta, and Kalamata olives is the ideal dinner!
+It's not only healthy and WW friendly, it's pure comfort food that's quick (30 minutes) and easy.
+This Greek Pasta recipe was also featured in Taste of Home's Simple & Delicious magazine.

 Jump to: